 - Install the choke cable in accordance with the cable, Wire, and Hose Routing section in the Appendix chapter). - Install the choke cable and the plunger in the carburetor, and tighten the plunger cap. - Install the left switch housing (see Handlebar Installation in the Steering chapter). - After installation, adjust the cable properly (see Choke Operation Inspection in the Periodic Maintenance chapter).

-Operation with incorrectly routed or improperly adjusted cables could result in an unsafe riding condition.
+Operation with incorrectly routed or improperly adjusted cable could result in an unsafe riding condition.
+Be sure the cable is routed correctly and properly adjusted.

 Choke Cable Lubrication